SpiderInk/frogteam/README.md

 > Create me a single page app that show directions from where the web browser thinks its location is to the closest train station.

+## Icons
-## Any icons you see either came from the list below, I made them, or GenAI Helped me make them
+Any icons you see either came from the list below, I made them, or GenAI Helped me make them.

 - https://iconduck.com/sets/elementary-icon-set
 - https://iconduck.com/sets/open-iconic-icon-set
 - https://iconduck.com/sets/font-awesome-icons